sifzerda/drumfx/README.md

 Tech used:

-- Drum-machine
+- Drum-machine;
 - ~~Tone.js: had issue trying to set this up, plus seemed redundant since drum-machine was working~~
-- vex flow
+- Vex flow: tried this but had issues with adding notes.